magento/devdocs/guides/v2.0/get-started/authentication/gs-authentication-oauth.md

 <h3 id="pre-auth-token">Get a request token</h3>

 This is the first step in the 2-legged Oauth handshake.
 However, you must use these credentials to get an access token in less than three minutes, or the credentials are disabled for security reasons.
-The credentials expiry can be changed from the admin panel.
+The expiration time can be changed from the admin panel.

 A request token is a temporary token that the user exchanges for an access token.
 To get a request token from Magento: